LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-the-wire-fulton-lee/index.md

 banner:
   - imported/nanas-sunday-jams-the-wire-fulton-lee/image1379.jpeg
 description: >-
-  [Banner artwork by the majestic Trav, all of Nana&#39;s jams are gathered in this playlist.]
+  [Banner artwork by the majestic Trav, all of Nana's jams are gathered in this playlist.]
 Yes and Yes Sunday Jammers.
 Happy Happy New Year to you all.
-I hope you&rsquo;re well, taking all things in your stride and finding room to breathe.
+I hope you’re well, taking all things in your stride and finding room to breathe.
 So, this year I am done with resolutions, still trying to make good [...]Read More...
 published: true
 tags: feature
 featured: false